 Here are three talking points to consider for making digital ROI an easy sell to any IT department:

-- Consolidating access to the EHR may mean fewer health IT-related breaches.
+Consolidating access to the EHR may mean fewer health IT-related breaches.
 Security breaches continue to put an incredible strain on today’s IT departments, and it has only gotten worse since the beginning of the COVID-19 pandemic.
 In fact, some studies cite a 51% increase in healthcare security breaches compared to 2019.
-Still, in an age of big data, everyone wants access to the EHR, and for good reasons: To process claims, coordinate care, manage population health, and more.
+Still, everyone wants access to the EHR in the age of big data, and for good reasons: To process claims, coordinate care, manage population health, and more.
 However, the more access an organization provides to its EHR, the more likely a breach is to occur.
 More users often equate to more opportunities for successful malware attacks, or phishing emails, for example.

 Here’s one argument HIM directors can use to secure IT resources: Bidirectional application program interfaces (API), on which digital ROI relies, enable consolidated access, thereby decreasing the likelihood of a security breach.
 For example, instead of providing five different payers with five unique logins to access the EHR—or letting payers use their own customized solutions for on-demand access—healthcare organizations can implement a bidirectional API through which all payers submit requests for specific information.